 The strength of grip is a significant factor for the success or failure of a lift.
 While training pulling straps are used to spare the grip and relive the forearms.

 At a competition, on the other hand, a lot of grip strength is needed to handle maximum loads.
 For that weightlifters use the hook grip.
-This is a special version of a grip which prevents the hand from opening up and letting go of the bar.
-The thumb gets tucked between the index finger, middle finger and the bar.
-The hand encloses the bar, which is positioned centered in the palm, right above the ball of the thumb.
+This is a special version of a grip that prevents the hand from opening up and letting go of the bar.
+The thumb gets tucked between the index finger, middle finger, and the bar, and the hand enclose the bar, which is positioned centered in the palm, right above the ball of the thumb.

 The hook grip strains the thumb a lot and the fluting of the bar can lead to calluses and blisters.
 To protect the skin, a tape can be used.

 The flexibility of the thumb joint needs to be maintained at any time, therefore a hard tape is not recommended.
 An elastic but still durable tape will do.
 Important is that the adhesiveness maintains with sweat and chalk/magnesia.
 Kinesiotape or especially developed tape for the hook grip is highly recommended because it gives the thumb joint enough freedom of movement.

 This certain tape is mostly roughened and supports the grip additional.
 Take care that the tape is not too tight applied and distracts the blood supply because with the hook grip the blood circulation is already distracted, which can cause a tingle in the thumb.
 Training with a numb thumb is uncomfortable and leads to a loss of grip.